sderose/zsh_argparse/README.md

 The first argument is the parser name, and the second one is special:
 It must be a space-separated
-list of names for the argument being defined.
-This is different from Python `argparse`, where each synonym/alias is given separately.
+list of names for the argument being defined (this is different from Python `argparse`).
-I always quote this argument, to be most readable by emphasizing that it's not an option to `zerg_add`, but the name of an option you're defining.
+I always quote this argument, to emphasize that it's not an option to `zerg_add`, but the name(s) of an option you're defining.

-After the name(s) come options that define the argument being created.
-These are almost the same as in Python `argparse` (except, of course, for using the usual shell syntax of leading hyphens, no commas, etc).
-The most common may be `action`, `type`, `default`, and `help`.
+After the name(s) come options for the argument being created.
+These are almost the same as in Python `argparse` (except for using customary shell syntax).
+The most common ones may be `type`, `action`, `default`, and `help`.

 3a: There is an (experimental) shorthand syntax for adding arguments, that may be packed straight onto `zerg_new` instead of using `zerg_add` separately for each as just shown.
-It supports names and aliases, a type or action (including choices values), defaults, and help strings.
+It supports names and aliases, a type or action (including choice values), defaults, and help strings.
 If used, these declarations should be placed after "--" to clearly separate them from `zerg_new` options.
 Each should be quoted (lots of special characters in there).
-Names and aliases don't need the leading hyphen (for single-character names) or hyphens (for longer names).
+Names and aliases don't include the leading hyphen (for single-character names) or hyphens (for longer names).
 For example:

 ```
     parser_new MYPARSER -- \
+      'max:int=10[Stop after this many errors]' \
+      'out:path=foo.log[Where to write results]' \
       'quiet|q:store_true[Show fewer messages]' \
-      'out:path=foo.log[Where to write results]' \
       'format:choice(xml,json,yaml)[Output format]'
 ```